Trendy

 Abstractions between the layers may only give limited access to the functionality inside the lower layers.
 Also, when executing functions across layers, translations between layers can slow a system down.

-READ ALSO: What is the average salary in Hanoi?
+READ ALSO: What is a non-exempt employee?

 Does a layering have any disadvantages?